What Credit Karma’s chance of approval means for you

 • Number of 30-day delinquencies

-Because there are many factors involved, it’s not uncommon for a person to have “Very Good” Approval Odds and ultimately get denied.
+Because there are many factors involved, it’s not uncommon for a person to have a “Very Good” chance of approval ultimately get denied.

-We know it can be frustrating to get denied for a card after having “Good” Approval Odds on Credit Karma.
-You might think even it’s misleading or just plain wrong.
+We know it can be frustrating to get denied for a card after having “Good” chance of approval on Credit Karma.
+You might even think it’s misleading or just plain wrong.
 That’s totally understandable — but you should know there’s more to it.

-Why ‘Excellent,’ ‘Good’ or ‘Very Good’ Approval Odds don’t guarantee approval
+Why ‘Excellent,’ ‘Good’ or ‘Very Good’ chance of approval don’t guarantee approval

 Credit Karma is all about empowering people with accurate, transparent information — it’s baked into our mission.

-Though Approval Odds use statistical analysis to determine the likelihood of approval, it’s important to understand some of the other factors at play.
+Though chance of approval uses statistical analysis to determine the likelihood of approval, it’s important to understand some of the other factors at play.

 Credit Karma provides CreditVision Risk Score calculated directly by TransUnion.
 But a credit card company will likely use a different scoring model altogether.